 Changing some of your eating habits will be helpful.
 Eliminate acids and sugar in your diet.
 If you do enjoy such snacks, wait at least 30 minutes before brushing your teeth.
 Use a straw for acidic drinks to minimize contact with the teeth.

-Some fruits and vegetables, especially greens can also reduce tooth sensitivity.
-If you’ve ever explored dental facts, you may know that eating spinach can make your teeth less vulnerable to stimuli.
+Some fruits and vegetables, especially greens, can also reduce tooth sensitivity.
+If you have ever explored dental facts, you may know that eating spinach can make your teeth less vulnerable to stimuli.
 When it binds to your saliva, it makes calcium oxalate crystals, which are sometimes used in dental treatments to manage pain.

 Alternative treatment includes saltwater or hydrogen peroxide rinses, cold compresses, and biting on moistened tea bags, vanilla, or guava leaves.
 Those solutions will not work as quickly as OTC products.